umeshrl9/MarioClub-netninja-tutorial/README.md

 # MarioClub-netninja-tutorial
 This page was made while learning HTML and basic CSS from Youtube tutorials.
-Modified somethings myself to make the website look better
+Modified somethings myself to make the website look better and made it fully responsive